appc/spec/SPEC.md

 Specifically, a Pod Manifest must have all `mountPoint`s satisfied by `volume`s, and must reference all applications deterministically (by image ID).
 At runtime, the reified Pod Manifest is exposed to applications through the metadata service.

-Pod TODO:
-* Define the garbage collection lifecycle of the pod filesystem including:
-    * Format of app exit code and signal
-    * The refcounting plan for resources consumed by the ACE such as volumes
-* Define the lifecycle of the apps within the pod including:
-    * All exit or first to exit
-    * Start and stop order
-* Define security requirements for a pod.
-In particular is any isolation of users required between pods?
-What user does each application run under and can this be root (i.e. "real" root in the host). #231

 ## App Container Executor

 The **App Container Executor** defines the process by which applications contained in ACIs are executed.